Exclusive Interview with Talented Soca Artist!

 Aisha Noel is an up-and-coming Trinidadian star whose career is gaining lots of momentum.
 She is talented, beautiful and has an incredible voice!
 She is on her way to stardom!

 - 1 “I can’t miss mas in town that’s like a must”

-- 1.8 When did you realise you wanted to be a singer?
+- 9 When did you realised you wanted to be a singer?

 Hailing from Trinidad and Tobago is the incredibly talented singer/songwriter Aisha Noel, an upcoming soca star whose career is quickly picking up momentum!
 Aisha just released her first hit single “Nobody be Safe”, which she says is all about being free and expressing the carnival spirit.
 The single highlights her versatility as an artist and is just an appetizer for what is to come.